exo-addons/bonita-extension/README.md

 After a build success of the project you will have under the target folder:

-* {PROJECT_HOME}/bonita-extension/webapp/target/bonita-extension.war  ->Contains the configuration files and the specified  gadgets of the integration with eXo platform on tomcat.
+* {PROJECT_HOME}/bonita-extension/webapps/extension/target/bonita-extension.war  ->Contains the configuration files and the specified  gadgets of the integration with eXo platform on tomcat.
-* {PROJECT_HOME}/bonita-extension/config/webapp/target/exo.platform.sample.bonita-website.config-3.5.5-SNAPSHOT.jar  -> it's the activation jar of our extension.
+* {PROJECT_HOME}/bonita-extension/component/config/target/bonita-extension-component-config-3.5.5-SNAPSHOT.jar  -> it's the activation jar of our extension.
-* {PROJECT_HOME}/bonita-extension/component/filter/target/exo.platform.bonita.component.filter-3.5.5-SNAPSHOT.jar  -> Contains the filter of authentication between plf and bonita.
+* {PROJECT_HOME}/bonita-extension/component/API/filter/target/bonita-extension-component-api-filter-3.5.5-SNAPSHOT.jar  -> Contains the filter of authentication between plf and bonita.
-* {PROJECT_HOME}/bonita-extension/component/services/target/exo.platform.bonita.component.services-3.5.5-SNAPSHOT.jar  -> Contains Rest services used by the gadget TodoList and Processlist.
+* {PROJECT_HOME}/bonita-extension/component/API/services/target/bonita-extension-component-api-services-3.5.5-SNAPSHOT.jar  -> Contains Rest services used by the gadget TodoList and Processlist.
-* {PROJECT_HOME}/bonita-extension/component/uiextension/target/exo.platform.bonita.component.uiextension-3.5.5-SNAPSHOT.jar -> Contains the configuration of the UIExtension added in the GED.
+* {PROJECT_HOME}/bonita-extension/component/API/uiextension/target/bonita-extension-component-api-uiextension-3.5.5-SNAPSHOT.jar -> Contains the configuration of the UIExtension added in the GED.
-* {PROJECT_HOME}/bonita-extension/portlet/target/bonita-portlet.war --> Contains the configuration and modification of UIIFramePortlet and UIParametrizedIFramePortlet.
+* {PROJECT_HOME}/bonita-extension/wabapps/portlet/target/bonita-portlet.war --> Contains the configuration and modification of UIIFramePortlet and UIParametrizedIFramePortlet.
-* {PROJECT_HOME}/bonita-extension/samples/delivery/target/Workflow-Samples-3.5.5-SNAPSHOT.zip --> Contains some samples of process wich can deployed into  bonita and used through plf.
+* {PROJECT_HOME}/bonita-extension/component/samples/delivery/target/Workflow-Samples-3.5.5-SNAPSHOT.zip --> Contains some samples of process wich can deployed into  bonita and used through plf.

-Bonita integration steps:
+* {PROJECT_HOME}/bonita-extension/component/API/authentication/target/bonita-server-auth-5.7.2.jar -> Contains a class for the authentication to bonita.

+ Manual Packaging Steps
 =======================

-Modification in bonita.war
+1)Step 1 : Modification in bonita.war
 -------------